 The winter can be cold and icy, and the summer can be very hot and crowded.
 May and October seem to be the best weather wise, in terms of being able to do some site-seeing around Philadelphia.
 The lines to places like the Independence Hall and the Liberty bell are longer during the summer.

-24 hours in Philadelphia was definitely not enough., but we made the most of the day and saw everything we wanted to!
+Trying to explore Philadelphia in 24 hours was definitely not enough, but we made the most of the day and saw everything we wanted to!
 It was a busy day, and ended up walking over 10 miles in one day, but thats how you stay in shape while traveling!
 To this day, Philadelphia is one of our favorite cities in the United States, besides Portland of course.
-If youre viisitng Philly for the first time, make sure to bring your walking shoes and empty stomach, as there is a lot to see and tons of delicious food!
+If youre visiting Philly for the first time, make sure to bring your walking shoes and empty stomach, as there is a lot to see and tons of delicious food!
 We cannot wait to go back and explore more of Philadelphia’s gems when we have more time.